MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

    ```

 1. **Split WIM to support FAT32 file system**
    To ensure the new install.wim fits onto flash media formatted as FAT32, which has a maximum file size of 4 GB you split the Windows Image (install.wim) file into a set of smaller (.swm) files with a maximum size of 4000 MB using the PowerShell command [Split-WindowsImage](/windows-hardware/manufacture/desktop/split-a-windows-image--wim--file-to-span-across-multiple-dvds).
-The resulting `*.swm` files will be written to the `c:\mediarefresh\out\sources` folder.
+The resulting `*.swm` files are written to the `c:\mediarefresh\out\sources` folder.

    ```powershell
    Split-WindowsImage -ImagePath "c:\mediarefresh\wim\install.wim" -SplitImagePath "c:\mediarefresh\out\sources\install.swm" -FileSize 4000 -CheckIntegrity
    ```

-The OS installation image, originally stored as `install.wim`, is now stored under `c:\mediarefresh\out\sources\` as `install.swm` and `install2.swm` which setup will automatically detect and use as if they were the original `install.wim`.
+The OS installation image, originally stored as `install.wim`, is now stored under `c:\mediarefresh\out\sources\` as `install.swm` and `install2.swm` which setup uses as if they were the original `install.wim`.

 ## Copy updated media to flash drive